Skip to content

 Procedure

-(2) Mount the stage micrometer on the microscope stage and bring its scale in the centre of microscope field under a sharp focus.
-This is done first with low-power objective and thereafter also with high-power and oil-immersion objectives.
+(2) Mount the stage micrometer on the microscope stage and bring its scale to the center of the microscope field under a sharp focus.
+This is done first with a low-power objective and thereafter also with high-power and oil-immersion objectives.

 Counting Cells, Spores

-There are several methods that can be used for counting the cells spores of bacteria and other microbes.
+There are several methods that can be used for counting the cell spores of bacteria and other microbes.
 These include direct count, plate count, and most probable number (MPN) determinations.

 [1] Direct count